KDE/digikam-doc/index.rst

     :alt:
     :target: credits_license.html

-    Copyrights and Notices About This Document
+    Copyrights and Notices for This Document

 .. container:: toctile